ajthinking/archetype/readme.md

 ### Querying the Abstract Syntax Tree
 As seen in the previous examples we can query and manipulate nodes with simple or primitive values, such as *strings* and *arrays*.
 However, if we want to perform custom or more in dept queries we must use the `ASTQueryBuilder`.

-Example: how can we fetch the column names in a migration file?
+Example: how can we fetch explicit column names in a migration file?

 ```php
 LaravelFile::load('database/migrations/2014_10_12_000000_create_users_table.php')